 Occasionally I’ll write a “crossover” post where I’ve baked with alcohol, what I call Boozy Food, like Kahlua cake, Whiskey Marshmallows, and Bourbon Brownies.

-And while I’ve made food using alcohol as a flavoring, I haven’t made and written about making a flavored liqueur…that is, until now.
+And while I’ve made food using alcohol as a flavoring, I haven’t made a flavored liqueur.
+That is, until now - Homemade Limoncello from scratch!

-While the “brown” spirits like scotch and bourbon don’t really lend themselves to doctoring up (why alter perfection?), vodka practically screams for flavoring.
+Vodka: While the “brown” spirits like scotch and bourbon don’t really lend themselves to doctoring up (why alter perfection?), vodka practically screams for flavoring.
+A neutral spirit, it lends it's boozy kick to the liqueur.
+Use a vodka you like to drink.
+You can also try infusing a different type of grain alcohol, like gin or bourbon, for a different flavor profile.

 Step 1: Infuse the vodka

-Wash the lemons, then cut away the outer rind with a peeler.
-Try to avoid getting any of the white part (pith).
-Cut away any pith that ends up on the peels if you cut too deeply because it can cause your infusion to be bitter.
+Wash the lemons, then cut away the outer rind with a vegetable peeler.
+Try to avoid having any of the white part (the pith) on the peeled rind.
+Cut away any pith that ends up on the peels if you cut too deeply - it can cause your infusion to be bitter.

-Transfer the zest to a quart mason jar and pour the vodka over the peels (photo 1).
+Transfer the zest to a quart mason jar and pour the vodka over the lemon rinds (photo 1).
 Seal the jar tightly and give it a good shake.
 Place the jar in a cool, dark place (the back of the pantry is good).
 Now, you wait.

 Let the jar sit for 1 to 2 weeks, shaking daily (photo 2).
 The longer it sits, the more flavor is infused into the vodka.
 When the peels lose their color, the infusion is ready.